-There are many stories about how the Goatman from Prince George’s County, MD came to be.
+There are many stories about how the Goatman from Prince George’s County, MD, came to be.
 One of the most popular ones is that he is a goat herder that lost his mind when teenagers murdered his goats.
 Another story is that he is similar to Bigfoot, but he just looks like a goat.
-Another story, and one that is the most fantastical if you think about it, is that the Goatman is a genetic mistake made by a scientist from the US Department of Agricultural Research Center in Beltsville, MD.
+Another story, and one that is the most fantastical if you think about it, is that the Goatman is a genetic mistake made by a scientist from the U.S. Department of Agricultural Research Center in Beltsville, MD.
 The story goes that the scientist was trying to cross the DNA of a goat with his lab assistant William Lottsford.
 It is said that William is now a mutant and out to get revenge.

 The Goatman has been known to chase people, decapitate dogs, and terrify lovers who make the mistake of parking on Fletchtown Road, his home turf.
-Teens who make the mistake of going to Fletchtown Road looking for the Goatman and have the misfortune to see him, do not go back.
+Teens who make the mistake of going to Fletchtown Road looking for the Goatman and have the misfortune to see him do not go back.

 8 The Fresno Nightcrawlers

 The first time anyone caught the Fresno Nightcrawlers on video was in 2007.
-A resident of Fresno, CA, hence the name, found footage on his home surveillance camera of a Nightcrawler walking bold as you please across his front yard.
-The Nightcrawler on the video appears humanoid with two long legs, no arms, a small head and two eyes.
+A resident of Fresno, CA, hence the name, found footage on his home surveillance camera of a Nightcrawler walking boldly as you please across his front yard.
+The Nightcrawler on the video appears humanoid with two long legs, no arms, a small head, and two eyes.
 The Nightcrawlers have also been observed on security tapes in Yosemite National Park.

-7 The Van Meter Monster
+7 The Pope Lick Monster

 6 The Slide-Rock Bolter